Consumer medicine information

 Convulsions.

 Convulsions are a common manifestation of CLN2 disease and are expected to occur in this population.
 Convulsions include the following reported events: atonic seizures, clonic convulsion, drop attacks, epilepsy, generalised tonic-clonic seizure, myoclonic epilepsy, partial seizures, petit mal epilepsy, seizure, seizure cluster, and status epilepticus.
-Overall, 23 (96%) subjects who received cerliponase alfa experienced an event that mapped to the Convulsions Standardized MedDRA Query.
-The most commonly reported convulsion events include seizure, epilepsy and generalized tonic-clonic seizure.
-Total convulsion events with a temporal relationship to cerliponase alfa administration was 15% and were mild to moderate, grade 1 to 2 in severity.
-Overall, 5% of all convulsion events were considered related to cerliponase alfa and ranged from mild to severe, CTCAE grade 1-4.
+In clinical studies, 31 of 38 (82%) subjects who received cerliponase alfa experienced an event that mapped to the Convulsions Standardised MedDRA Query.
+The most commonly reported convulsion events include seizure, epilepsy and generalised tonic-clonic seizure.
+Overall, 4% of all convulsion events were considered related to cerliponase alfa and ranged from mild to severe, CTCAE grade 1-4.
 Convulsions resolved with standard anti-convulsive therapies, and did not result in discontinuation of Brineura treatment.

 Hypersensitivity.

-Hypersensitivity reactions were reported in 15 out of 24 patients (63%) treated with Brineura.
-Severe (Common Terminology Criteria for Adverse Events (CTCAE) grade 3) hypersensitivity reactions occurred in three patients and no patients discontinued treatment.
+Hypersensitivity reactions (including events of hypersensitivity, anaphylactic reaction, urticaria, rash, and face oedema) were reported in 19 of 38 patients (50%) treated with Brineura.
+Severe (Common Terminology Criteria for Adverse Events (CTCAE) grade 3) hypersensitivity reactions occurred in 6 patients and no patients discontinued treatment.
+Hypersensitivity reactions were reported in 5 of 8 (63%) patients < 3 years of age compared with 14 of 30 (47%) patients ≥ 3 years of age.
 The most common manifestations included pyrexia with vomiting, pleocytosis, or irritability, which are inconsistent with classic immune mediated hypersensitivity.
 These adverse reactions were observed during or within 24 hours after completion of the Brineura infusion and did not interfere with treatment.
 Symptoms resolved over time or with administration of antipyretics, antihistamines and/or glucocorticosteroids.

 Immunogenicity.